tmobile/magentaA11y/_checklist-web/button.md

     list:
       - criteria: The click/tap target area is no smaller than 44x44px
       - criteria: The disabled and focus states have a 3:1 minimum contrast ratio against default
-      - criteria: Toggle pressed or expanded states have a 3:1 minimum contrast ratio against default
       - criteria: The focus indication has a 3:1 minimum contrast ratio against adjacent elements
       - criteria: The focus indication has a minimum area equal to the width of the element and 2px in height
   - name: Understandable